Oscuro-Phoenix/mpet_manual/index.md

 # MPET Walkthrough

 This is a file-by-file walkthrough of MPET codebase developed and maintained by the Bazant Group.
 The theoretical equations behind the codebase are outlined in this [paper](https://iopscience.iop.org/article/10.1149/2.0171711jes) by Smith and Bazant.
-The manual should be used alongside with the codebase after a decent understanding of the theory has been established.
+The manual should be used alongside the codebase after a decent understanding of the theory has been established.

 # main.py